 What is an H1 Tag?

-For example, if you’re writing a blog post about “SEO Companies in US,” your H1 tag could simply be “Top SEO Companies in United States.”
+For example, if you’re writing a blog post about “The Benefits of Yoga for Beginners,” your H1 tag could simply be “The Benefits of Yoga for Beginners.”

 Importance of the H1 Tag: